 This is a classic and mission-critical question.
 Providing what you offer has some relationship with how clients grow, then you are diving straight into a potentially crucial pain point that directly links with what you are selling.

-Headaches usually centre around one of several core worries: customers, winning more customers (revenue/growth), employees, products/services, or capital and cash flow.
+Headaches usually center around one of several core worries: customers, winning more customers (revenue/growth), employees, products/services, or capital and cash flow.

 Find out where the headache areas are, and then use this to see how you can solve these problems.
 Tailor, as best you can, your product/service around providing a solution to one or more of these headaches.

 For salespeople talking directly to a CEO/Founder, you can ask them directly.
-However, depending on what you are selling, and the size of the prospect, you may be talking to a decision-maker further down the chain.
+Depending on what you are selling, and the size of the prospect, you may be talking to a decision-maker further down the chain.